Clown and Activism

 I began to connect clown and voice work on a CWB trip to Palestine, a place where I have lived and where I learned from theatre activists and storytellers who resist the injustices of occupation with the deepest clown spirit I have ever witnessed.
 There, I saw the way bodies inhabit both laughter and tears, how resistance has to include both, and how resistance manifests in the voice—not the technical voice, as in the spoken or sung one for art’s sake, but the voice that has agency, the voice that will not be silenced.
 It was in these CWB settings that I began to intuit the power and freedom that comes from laughing and crying—a power that is not controlled.
 As a result I started to invite my students to speak from this uncontrolled place and explore things like deep listening, ease, buoyancy, musicality, rhythm, delight, and play—all elements of clown—to find their most powerful voice.

-In Palestine I became curious about my own diaspora and its affect on my voice, as well as why and how terror is a bridge to laughter and tears.
+In Palestine I became curious about my own diaspora and its effect on my voice, as well as why and how terror is a bridge to laughter and tears.
 During our performances, a clown gag revealed the terror that is always present for residents.
 In the gag, three of us clowns attempted numerous times to cross a military checkpoint, getting caught in a ridiculous loop.
 The repetition of our attempts—a daily struggle for Palestinians, which holds anger, pain, and violence for them—broke something open!
 We had tapped into the ridiculousness and comedy of the repetition, and laughter erupted from that.
 Hundreds of children and adults roared in full recognition.
 There we were again, holding terror and explosive joy in collective bodies.

 My solo shows are cries and calls and maps of stories of displacement, and the spine of my shows—the bones, the skeleton—permeates with the spirit of a clown.